- Debit vs Credit in Accounting

 - Sale of old newspaper etc.

 Usually, an organization estimated their periodical requirement of cash i.e. weekly or monthly and according to that approves a limit which can be withdrawn from the bank from time to time to settle the cash expenses.
 A limit of cash possession with the cashier shall not exceed at any given point of time as approved by the management of the organization.
-The periodicity of withdrawal from bank may differ from organization to organization as per their requirement.
-A small shopkeeper need more cash rather than a middle or big size organization as he needs to deal more with unorganized sector who deals in cash only.
+The periodicity of withdrawal from a bank may differ from organization to organization as per their requirement.
+A small shopkeeper needs more cash rather than middle or big size organization as he needs to deal more with the unorganized sector who deals in cash only.